Clouds Hill

-Clouds Hill is an isolated cottage near Wareham in the county of Dorset in South West England.
-It is the former home of T. E. Lawrence ("Lawrence of Arabia") and is owned by the National Trust.
-The site is in the parish of Turners Puddle in Purbeck District.
+Clouds Hill is an isolated early 19th-century cottage near Wareham in the county of Dorset in South West England.
+It is the former home of T. E. Lawrence.
+The cottage is a Grade II* listed building and is owned by the National Trust.

 History

 The small building has colourwashed brick walls and a tiled roof.
-It was probably built as forester's cottage in the early 19th century.
-The lintel over the door bears a Greek inscription οὐ φροντὶς ("Why Worry").
-It is now a Grade II* listed building as "Clouds Hill (Lawrence of Arabia's Cottage)"; it was upgraded from Grade II in 2015.
+It was probably built as a forester's or labourer's cottage in 1808 but was largely reconstructed in 1922-34 by T. E. Lawrence ("Lawrence of Arabia") for himself.
+The lintel over the door bears a Greek inscription οὐ φροντὶς ("why worry").
+The site was in the parish of Turners Puddle in Purbeck District.
+As "Clouds Hill (Lawrence of Arabia's Cottage)", it is now a Grade II* listed building; it was upgraded from Grade II in 2015.

 Lawrence first rented the cottage in 1923 while stationed at nearby Bovington Camp with the Tank Corps.
 He made it habitable with the help of a friend, then bought it in 1925 and used it as a holiday home.
 He described it as an earthly paradise and wrote "Nothing in Clouds Hill is to be a care upon the world.
 While I have it there shall be nothing exquisite or unique in it.
 Nothing to anchor me."
 The cottage had no electric lights and three living rooms, described as an eating room, book room and music room.
-For heat insulation Lawrence had the eating room lined with asbestos that was covered in aluminium foil, and he kept his food under glass domes.
+For heat insulation Lawrence had the eating room lined with asbestos that was covered in aluminium foil, and he kept his food under bell jars; a ship’s porthole, from the broken-up HMS Tiger, was installed in 1935.
 In the book room he installed a large leather divan, and in the music room above it he had his gramophone "with a huge amplifier horn", a leather sofa and chair.
 In a 1934 letter to Francis Rodd, Lawrence (who had changed his surname to Shaw) described his home thus: